magik3r/GUIWin32PrepTool/README.md

 ### Cool Repos:
-- [aaronparker/icons](https://github.com/aaronparker/icons) Neat collection of various app-icons that can be for the Company Portal
+- [aaronparker/icons](https://github.com/aaronparker/icons) Neat collection of various app-icons that can be used for the Company Portal

 ### Planned features: